cukie/SMIA/README.md

 >	$ python images.py [/path/to/config/file/omit/brackets]

-If the program runs successfully (can take several minutes if there are many images and/or operation to analyze) you will see a message telling you that 'you have successfully proccessed:' your images, and where you can find your results.
+If the program runs successfully (can take several minutes if there are many images and/or operation to analyze) you will see a message telling you that 'you have successfully processed:' your images, and where you can find your results.

-For general inquiries please contact **Dr. Edna Cukierman**
+For general inquiries please contact *Dr. Edna Cukierman.*
+Email: EdnaCukierman@gmail.com